Hussainthehacker/my-repositary/README.md

-hello this is my first editing file in remote repositary. i edited it
+hello, this is my first editing file in the remote repository.
+I edited it
+read this to get more information on it.
+So you can understand it.